kiba/Writings/fac/chp22_earth.md

 "Because...one of these days...you're going to get in trouble and I am not going to be able to get you out."

-"But I punch him, because he was about to punch me, and John!"
+"But I punched him, because he was about to punch me, and John!"

 "I know.
 I believe you.
 But, it's frowned on these days.
 That is just not what people do."